The Environment and Climate Change Law Review: Kenya

-However, apart from the institutional framework, one of the interesting features of the Climate Change Act is that it creates an avenue for citizens to hold governments and corporations accountable for reducing greenhouse gas (GHG) emissions.
-The Act has provisions for citizens to sue private and public entities that frustrate efforts to reduce the impact of climate change.
-A salient feature of this law is the fairly low bar that is set for the purposes of establishing culpability.
-The plaintiff merely has to demonstrate that a corporation is not undertaking sufficient measures to address climate change.
+However, apart from the institutional framework, one of the interesting features of the Climate Change Act is that it creates an avenue for citizens to hold governments (national and county) and corporations accountable for reducing greenhouse gas (GHG) emissions.
+The Climate Change Act has provisions for citizens to sue private and public entities that frustrate efforts to reduce the impact of climate change.
+To establish culpability, a plaintiff has to demonstrate that a corporation is not undertaking sufficient measures to address climate change, which may be a fairly complex undertaking.
 There is no need to further prove actual harm, loss or injury to any person.
-This departs significantly from the well-established position in public interest environmental litigation – that although one does not have to demonstrate direct harm, nonetheless the plaintiff must, at a minimum, establish that a section of society will suffer harm.
+This departs significantly from the well-established position in public interest environmental litigation; that, although one does not have to demonstrate direct harm, nonetheless the plaintiff must, at a minimum, establish that a section of society will suffer harm.

 The EMCA also provides for criminal liability and allows environmental inspectors to institute criminal proceedings against any person who commits an offence under Section 118.
 Part XIII of the EMCA provides for the offences with defined penalties for each.

 Section 66 of the EMCA affords the government a latitude of release from criminal and civil liability under certain circumstances.
 The defence is, however, not available to private parties.
 The section is worded in the following terms: